data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/migration-guide.md

 ### FieldProvider changed

--   FieldProvider is no longer wrapping basic components and you cannot access him through props, instead of it use hook:
+-   FieldProvider is no longer wrapping basic components and you cannot access it through props, instead of it use hook:

 ```jsx
 import { useFieldApi } from  '@data-driven-forms/react-form-renderer';